Les Jardins du Manoir de la Bonnerie

 The gardens are in the grounds of a beautifully restored 15th century manor house on the hillside looking over the town of Essay – it is a lovely location and the town itself is well worth a wander, too.
 The chapel of the Dukes of Alençon is a short walk from the Manoir de la Bonnerie.

-Special events, gardening courses, craft fairs etc. are also held in the gardens – here is a selection from the 2012 season which do not require advance booking and are accessible to non-French speakers:
+Special events, gardening courses, craft fairs etc. are also held in the gardens throughout the year.

-Open 5 May to 16 September 2012, Saturday – Monday from 14h30 to 18h30.
+Open end May to end August, Saturday and Sunday from 14h30 to 18h30.
 Normally you’re free to wander but on some Sundays there are guided visits by the owner.

 Jardins du Manoir de la Bonnerie website: www.lesjardinsdumanoirdelabonnerie.com